asgardphp/docs/quickstart.md

 As you may have guessed already, the url is products/search.
 However a bit of explanation is necessary to understand how the action works.

-First, we creat the form with 4 fields.
-One or the search term, one for the minimum and another for the maximum price, and one for the category.
-The last one is filled with all the existing categories.
+First, we create the form with 4 fields.
+One for the search term, one for the minimum price and another for the maximum price, and one for the category.
+The last one is filled with all existing categories.

 Then if the form was posted, we perform the search, otherwise we select all products.
 To retrieve the product that meet the criteria, we use the ORM.
 With the ORM we search for products whose name contains the term, whose price is greater than min and less than max, and whose category corresponds to the one selected.